zkldi/Prudence/README.md

 # Prudence (Logo here, please)

+**use `zod` instead.
+This library is deprecated and only really used by its author.
+Sorry about that.**

 The simple JS object validator.

 **Prudence is currently heavily in development, and should not be used in any